On continuity of measurable group representations and homomorphisms: Continuity of unitary representations

 \section{Continuity of unitary representations}

 {\bf Definitions and notations}.
-On a locally compact group $G$, we fix a left Haar measure $\mu$ and the correspondent outer measure $\mu^*$.
+On a locally compact group $G$, we fix a left Haar measure $\mu$ and the corresponding outer measure $\mu^*$.
 A map $f:G\to Y$, where $Y$ is a topological space, is called measurable if $f^{-1}(Y)$ is Haar measurable for every open set $U\subset Y$.
-For the value of $f$ in a point $x$, we use both notations $f(x)$ and $f_x$.
+For a set $A$, $|A|$ denotes its cardinality.